 If you grew up in the 60s and 70s you probably learned these life lessons rarely taught today

 The world has changed.
 And with it, some of those raw, real, and character-building lessons have faded into the background.
-Let’s take a walk down memory lane and revisit the timeless truths many people who grew up in the 60s and 70s learned—and why they still matter today.
+It’s worth revisiting the timeless truths many people from that era learned—and why they still matter today.

 1. Independence is built, not given